DocsWebApps/devops-java-jhipster-continuous-delivery-build-stack/README.md

 ./build.bash
 ```

 6. Now you can start your stack using the command below.
-This will start Jenkins and download and start all the Docker images.
-Please give enough time for GitLab to start, it may take a few mins.
-You can check its status using the command 'docker container ls'.
+This will start Jenkins and download all the Docker images and then start all the Docker containers.
+You can check the status of your containers using the command 'docker container ls'.

 ```ruby
 ./start_stack.bash